alexsofluffy/cinewatch-final/README.md

 # CINEWATCH
 A CRUD application used to manipulate a database containing movie-related information.
+Frontend was implemented with JavaScript, HTML, CSS and Bootstrap, and backend with Node.js and JawsDB.

 # Features
 Supports Create, Read, Update and Delete operations, allowing users to add/update/delete movies, theatres, actors, genres, awards, and their relationships.
 Contains a search/filter feature for the Movies entity, allowing users to search movies by name, genre, awards won and more.